-You’re excited to buy a property and ready to apply for a mortgage but with so many types to choose from, it’s hard to know where to start.
+You’re excited to buy a property and ready to apply for a mortgage.
+However, with so many types to choose from, it’s hard to know where to start.
 We’ll detail the main types for you here to help you decide.

 What is a mortgage and do you need one?

 To purchase a property, it’s more likely than not that you’ll need a mortgage to be able to afford it unless you are lucky enough to have the full funds available.
-As properties are so expensive, having the full funds at your disposal is doubtful so you’ll need help in the form of a mortgage deal.
+As properties are so expensive, having the full funds at your disposal is doubtful.
+This means that you’ll need help in the form of a mortgage deal.

-As you won’t own the property outright until the mortgage has been repaid, the lender considers the property to be collateral and has the right to repossess it if you fail to make your mortgage payments.
-To ensure this doesn’t happen, it’s essential you choose the right type of mortgage and we’ll explain the different options available to you here.
+As you won’t own the property outright until the mortgage has been repaid, the lender considers the property to be collateral.
+They have the right to repossess it if you fail to make your mortgage payments.
+To ensure that this doesn’t happen, it’s essential you choose the right type of mortgage.
+We’ll explain the different options available to you here.